An essay · April 2026 · 11 min read

 IV.

 The privacy thing isn't a marketing position.
 It's an architectural decision.
 Arden works without a bank login — every feature, end-to-end, from CSV import to envelope budgeting to net worth tracking to investment holdings.
-Plaid is on the roadmap as an option.
-It will never be a gate.
+The Privacy plan is the no-Plaid plan; the Plus plan adds bank sync as an option, never a gate.

 The export thing isn't marketing either.
 Full CSV and JSON export is in Settings, today.
 If you cancel, your data exports before your access ends, not after.
 If you come back six months from now, your data is waiting.